Maurice Guillaux - Flying into Harden with Australia's first airmail, 16-18 July 1914

 Very few Blériot XI survive to this day - Guillaux's being one of them, though it no longer takes to the air.

-The April 1914 (?) attempt
+3. The so-called April 1914 attempt

 According to a brief notice in the Queensland Balonne Beacon of Thursday, 9 April 1914, Maurice Guillaux attempted the Melbourne to Sydney first airmail flight the previous day [8 April]: